Julien2744/Annihilation-Recreated/README.md

 > this datapack require a RessourcePack [link](https://modrinth.com/datapack/annihilation-recreated/version/b1.3)
 >
 > require [attributefix](https://modrinth.com/mod/attributefix) if you're ***not playing*** on ***vanilla difficulty*** in `/function annihilation:admin/_/set_config`
+> Or if you are challenging the boss with more than 3 players
 >
 > Current version work for `Minecraft 1.20.1`